FidgetCube/CTF_writeups/2024-CyberSkillsChallenge/NexusCity-NexusHub/readme.md

 <p align="center"><img src="_images/4.png"></p>

-You can click on the sound icon to play the sound which basically revealed some spoke words but sped up so fast it sounded like a chipmonk.
+You can click on the sound icon to play the sound which revealed some words but sped up so fast it sounded like a chipmonk.

 <p align="center"><img src="_images/5.png"></p>